 Budgeting for the big day can be tricky.
 There are so many elements to consider during the planning process that it’s easy to overlook certain expenses.
-Here are seven hard-to-remember wedding expenses that you’re probably forgetting to incorporate into your budget.
+Here are some of the most-commonly forgotten wedding expenses that you should incorporate into your budget.

 The wedding may be the star of the show, but the marriage license legally seals the deal.
 In some states, marriage licenses cost over $100 -- so it’s certainly not a minimal expense and must be accounted for in your budget

 Invitations that involve heavier, multi-layered elements provide guests with a breathtaking sneak peek into the event-to-come, but these complex invites are not only more expensive to make, but also more expensive to mail.
 Be sure to consider the cost of postage as you review your invite options.

 Like any wardrobe essential, the key to getting that picture-perfect fit on a wedding gown is alterations.
 Unfortunately, these services don’t come for free.
 Once you find “the one,” ask the dress seller for details around alteration costs so you can lump these expenses into your overall budget for wardrobe.

 Loving that cute bag of wedding favors you spotted on Pinterest?
 Keep in mind how much the items themselves will cost, as well the chic packaging.
 Want to step things up and get the favors delivered to each guest’s hotel room when they arrive?
 Be sure to contact your choice hotels and inquire about distribution costs.